Back to Insights

 Model Training and Optimisation

 Effective training strategies include the use of regularisation techniques to prevent overfitting and hyperparameter tuning to optimise model performance.
-Tools such as TensorFlow (v2.30) and PyTorch (v2.12) offer comprehensive frameworks for model development and tuning.
+Tools such as TensorFlow (v2.14) and PyTorch (v2.0) offer comprehensive frameworks for model development and tuning.
 In addition to traditional methods like GridSearchCV, newer techniques such as Bayesian optimisation or tools like Optuna provide more efficient alternatives for hyperparameter optimisation.
 As of 2026, Optuna has introduced enhanced features for parallel optimisation and integration with new frameworks, including support for advanced algorithms like Tree-structured Parzen Estimator (TPE) and integration with Ray for distributed optimisation.
+Furthermore, tools like Hyperopt and Ax remain popular for their flexibility and efficiency in Bayesian optimisation, though new competitors such as SigOpt and Keras Tuner continue to be relevant in this space.

 import optuna